Updated: Jun 21

 13. Prioritizing relationships is painful but necessary.
 The older we get, the more demands we have on our schedules, and the less time we have to spend quality time with our loved ones.
 I’ve been lucky to meet some amazing people and forge great bonds with people over the years.
 Unfortunately, as space grows and life happens, it is natural to lose touch.
 I don’t get to my home-town very often these days.
 When I am there, it’s for 2-4 days max.
 While I’m there, I prioritize spending time with family and those relationships that I call family- even if it’s just running across the street from my folk’s to catch up for a new minutes.
 Friends who are like family.
 I would love to connect with all of the friends I’ve loved over the years, but the sad reality is that time is prohibitive, and I never regret the time I spend with family and family.

 15. Limiting effort in relationships that are life-draining rather than life-giving.
 This goes back to the point of not needing everyone to like you.
 Who you spend your time and energy on matters.

 16. The amazing versatility of a hat!
 Saturday showers?
 Meh.

 17. Constructive criticism is the best way to grow.
 Rather than fearing criticism, embracing it as a way to get better inspires growth.
 Asking for feedback and asking questions rather than feigning (false) competence is appreciated by supervisors and looked upon favorably.

 18. We can do the hard thing.
-We are emotionally This may sound like therapy 101, but it’s true in any relationship, whether you're therapist or not.
-The more curious we become about another person, the more we ask, the more we listen, the more we understand, and the more we connect.
+This may sound like therapy 101, but it’s true for all of us, whether you're a therapist or not.
+The more we sit with discomfort, the more tolerant of it we become.
+This is how we grow.

 19. People are generally trying to do the best they can.
 It’s easy to judge what other people do without stopping to think of the reason.
 I’m not trying to justify poor behavior, but most people are trying to do the best they can with what they know and what they have.